Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 kubectl -f SqlServer-service.yaml
 ```

-3. Create the database
+3. Create a database

-Using Microsoft SQL Server Management Studio or the tool of your choice.
+Use Microsoft SQL Server Management Studio or the tool of your choice to create the database.

-* Create a dabase named *TheIdServer*
+* Create a database named *TheIdServer*
 * Create a login named *TheIdServer* and map it to *TheIdServer* database db_owner
 ![db_user.png](../../doc/assets/db_user.png)